Arctursus12/classwork/README.md

 # Classwork
 A collection of various work I did for classes or studying.
 Licensed under Unlicense, whoever wants to, can use it, take it, remake it, whatever.
+Code travels freely between me and github.com/Orcabat so if the code breaks blame him first!